the-cc-dev/solid-components/README.md

 ## Context

-Solid Components also expose Component Register Context API for dependency detection which provides createContext, useProvider and useConsumer. createContext lets you define the initialization of any sort of state container.
+Solid Components also expose Component Register Context API for dependency detection which provides createContext, useProvider and useContext. createContext lets you define the initialization of any sort of state container.
 Both useProvider and useContext take context as the first argument.
 The second argument for provider is passed as argument to the context initializer, or if no initializer is the value of the context.

 Example below using Solid's own state mechanism although context can house just about anything.